-The Club encourages all its staff to act in a kind, courteous, friendly and helpful manner to all its customers.
+The club encourages all its staff to act in a kind, courteous, friendly and helpful manner to all its customers (supporters).

 The club will respond to any contact from customers by telephone, email, letter, or fax within 14 days.
 In the event that we feel unable to satisfy any matter raised within 14 days an acknowledgement will be sent indicating the time scale that we anticipate resolving the issue.

-The main point of contact for Club Customer Service issues is Colin Garlick who can be contacted as follows:
+The main point of contact for the Club is the Club Supporter Liaison Officer Colin Garlick who can be contacted as follows:

-In writing: Rochdale AFC Ltd, Spotland Stadium, Sandy Lane, Rochdale, OL11 5DS.
+In writing: Rochdale AFC Ltd, Spotland Stadium, Sandy Lane, Rochdale, OL11 5DR.

-To help supporters complain if they have been the victim of abuse or have witnessed an incident of discrimination or harassment, Rochdale AFC has a reporting helpline number (01706 644648)
+To help supporters complain if they have been the victim of abuse or have witnessed an incident of discrimination or harassment, Rochdale AFC has a reporting helpline number (0844 826 1907, option 8)

 All complaints received by Kick It Out will be recorded and details of the incident forwarded to Rochdale AFC and the Football Association, with the complainants’ anonymity guaranteed if requested.

 Rochdale AFC ensures that all complaints are dealt with sensitively and appropriately to help supporters feel comfortable with the process and are conﬁdent that the club is taking any issues seriously.

 Should any Customer (Supporter) not be satisfied with any part of the Clubs Complaint Procedure then they have the right to direct the matter to the Independent Football Ombudsman (IFO) in line with the IFO procedure.